zx80/flask-simple-auth/docs/TUTORIAL.md

     # TODO MORE REGISTRATIONS
 ```

-Edit the `app.py` file to initialize database and auth, and add a route
+Edit the `app.py` file to initialize database and auth, and add routes which are
-which is open to *ALL* authenticated users:
+open to *ALL* authenticated users:

 ```
 # insert in "app.py" initialization